Beginning March 1st, visit us during our Spring/Summer hours!

 The Gordon House is listed on the National Register of Historic Places on September 22, 2004.

-The conservancy undertakes a restoration and preservation project to return The Gordon House to its original appearance and preserve this architectural treasure.
+The conservancy continuously restores the Gordon House to its original appearance and preserves this architectural treasure.

 Gordon House Conservancy Board of Directors

 Secretary: Gayle Rothrock, Retired Mills College Trustee